Updates about the application process will be posted here

 Course goal

-Collaboratively develop the new concept of the ‘plant health management ecosystem’ and publish a high-impact concept paper about it in a leading journal, with key case studies
+Collaboratively develop the new concept of the ‘plant health management ecosystem’ and publish high-impact papers about it in leading journals, including key case studies

-- Evaluate current models of business ecosystems, innovation ecosystems, public health ecosystems, biosecurity ecosystems, policy ecosystems, agent-based models, and related concepts
+1. Evaluate current models of related systems, such as business ecosystems, innovation ecosystems, public health ecosystems, and biosecurity/biosurveillance ecosystems

-Expand your thinking about complex plant health systems and maximize your research impact
+Expand your thinking about complex plant health systems and how to maximize your research impact

-Coauthor a peer-reviewed paper in a leading scientific journal: Participants who complete seminar requirements and make substantive contributions to concept development will be coauthors of the concept paper
+Coauthor a peer-reviewed paper in a leading scientific journal: Students who complete seminar requirements and fulfill standard authorship requirements will be coauthors of a scientific paper developed during the class

 Network with leading scientists across institutions